-A short video on the decline of coastal dolphins in the Mediterranean, made in 2004.
+A short video on the decline of coastal dolphins in the Mediterranean

 in 2004 using FinalCut Pro on a Macintosh computer.
-Short-beaked common dolphins, common bottlenose dolphins, the fin whale, the monk seal and the marine turtle were all filmed in the coastal waters of western Greece.
+Short-beaked common dolphins, common bottlenose dolphins, fin whale, Mediterranean monk seal and loggerhead sea turtle were filmed in the coastal waters of western Greece.
 The dead common bottlenose dolphin hanging from a small trawler was photographed in 1992 in Veli Losinj, Croatia.

-Silvia Bonizzoni is the main character in the video.
-Throughout the making of this project she provided assistance, valuable suggestions and warm encouragement.
+Silvia Bonizzoni, the main character in the video, provided support and suggestions.
 Stefano Agazzi, Joan Gonzalvo and Cristiana Miglio helped during the making of some scenes.
-Stefano also filmed the marine turtle and the dolphins shown in the last seconds of the video.
+Stefano also filmed the loggerhead sea turtle and the bottlenose dolphins shown at the end of the video.
 Randall R. Reeves provided suggestions to improve the narration.
 Giuseppe Notarbartolo di Sciara offered two photos of Mediterranean coastline taken in the island of Patmos, Greece, and in the bay of Ieranto near Capri, Italy.
 Chris Johnson and Mauro Bastianini offered technical support.

 The Mediterranean Sea, a place where dolphins have always caught the human imagination.
 A natural paradise where seeing dolphins from the coast and encountering them at sea was a normal occurrence.